 Best affordable senior dog food

-Developed by Veterinary surgeon, John Burns, this Burns Pet Natural Nutrition Adult and Senior Wet Dog Food Variety Box is packed full of ingredients from British and Irish farms.
-Containing organic chicken, free-range eggs, hearty lamb and wild fish, each recipe is hypoallergenic as well as friendly to sensitive stomachs.
+Developed by Veterinary surgeon John Burns, this Burns Pet Natural Nutrition Adult and Senior Wet Dog Food Variety Box contains ingredients from British and Irish farms.
+Containing organic chicken, free-range eggs, hearty lamb, and wild fish, each recipe is hypoallergenic and friendly to sensitive stomachs.
+This wet food range aims to give dogs a wholesome meal that is as close to homemade as possible in terms of quality ingredients.

 Pros